ok2cqr/cqrlog/compiled/README.md

 ## -------------------SCRIPT-INSTALL--------------------

+##There is now new script.
+Download newupdate.zip and extract it somewhere.
+##Check that execution bit is on, if not set with command: chmod a+x newupdate.sh
+##After that start scirpt with command ./update.sh It will do rest of downloads for you.

 You will find a bash script updateCqrlog.sh from this GitHub folder.

 Script will check that you have downloaded all 3 files to /tmp folder, then it checks that you have cqrlog and cqrlog help in usual places (/usr/bin and /usr/share/cqrlog/).